 One of the most fascinating features of the cochlea is that it includes mechanical feedback that amplifies vibration and significantly enhances our hearing sensitivity by roughly 50 dB,

 This mechanical feedback comes from the OHCs whose hairs (stereocilia) connect to the tectorial membrane and can extend and contract depending on the state of the OHC internal voltage level.
 The brain can tune these OHCs (via the efferent path) to enhance selectivity and to protect from louder sounds.
 It is important to note that the efferent control from the brain is not necessary for this amplifier to function.
 The cochlea itself is tuned in such a way that it naturally provides amplification as long as OHCs are functional.

-Some have suggested that a malfunction of OHCs or the efferent path could lead to hyperacusis either from an over-amplification of sounds or an under-protection of sounds.
-Some researchers find this unlikely for two reasons.
+Older publications suggested that a malfunction of OHCs or the efferent path could lead to hyperacusis either from an over-amplification of sounds or an under-protection of sounds.
+Researchers eventually found this theory to be unlikely for two reasons.
 First, hyperacusis patients often show normal otoacoustic emissions tests (Jastreboff 2014).
-Otoacoustic emissions tests measure functionality of OHCs.
+Otoacoustic emissions tests measure the functionality of OHCs.
 Second, a study of patients who had surgery to sever their vestibular nerve did not worsen or improve loudness tolerances after the operation (Baguely 2002,2003).
 The vestibular nerve carries the efferent nerves that control OHCs.

 Anari M, Axelsson Alf, Eliasson A, Magnusson L. Hypersensitivity to Sound: Questionnaire data, audiometry and classification.
 Scand Audiol 1999:28:219-230

 Baguley DM.
 Hyperacusis.
 J R Soc Med 2003:96:582-585.